 Science: Scare Vs Cure

 Another scientific aspect that was misquoted across news media outlets was that SARS-CoV-2 is airborne.
-One of the research conducted in March 2020 recommended maintaining a social distance of at least 20 feet which was discarded as SARS-CoV-2 was not an airborne disease at that time.
+One of the research conducted in March 2020 recommended maintaining a social distance of at least 20 feet.
+This was discarded earlier as SARS-CoV-2 was not an airborne disease at that time.
 The same research recirculated in the media in 2021 to confirm that SARS-CoV-2 is an airborne disease.
 People often don’t read scientific journals and rely on the media interpretation.
 The research only suggested that the disease is airborne up to a distance of 20 feet.
 Many governments including India had adopted a theory of panic to mandate masks in open air.
 Of course, the naive people imbibed it with grace and panic.

 Now, the most important scientific fact that is used as an instrument of panic and fear is that a flu virus always mutates and gives rise to several variants.
-This very fact has been rolled out as a failure on people not following COVID protocol hence restrictions and lockdowns will continue.
+This very fact has been rolled out as a failure on people not following COVID protocol hence restrictions and lockdowns should continue.
 Neither you can restrict people’s movement nor you can create newer vaccines to cover all variants of a flu virus.
 Both approaches are impractical.
 The lockdowns and restrictions are only good if you can immunize the entire population before reopening.
 But that idea is a little far-fetched.
 And, if you think that the pandemic is not a natural disaster, then I’m happy to blame it all on people.

 Disclaimer: This article is based on the facts and real-life experience.
 My father suffered from SARS-CoV-2 and recovered finally with a drug known as ivermectin.
 The usage of which is blocked by WHO for insufficient data.
 Thankfully, the doctor who cured my father didn’t rely on WHO recommendation and continued treatment based on studies done in Bangladesh and Argentina.